sharathcshekhar/Echoer/README.md

 5. The IP address of the Local machine is obtained by making a DNS call to the google public DNS machine.
 If the network is not connected to Internet, this will fail.

-6. The TCP connections made have a default timeout of 1 min.
+6. The TCP connections made, have a default connection timeout of 1 min.
 This is not changed.

-7. UDP connection have a timeout of 10 seconds.
+7. UDP connection have a connection timeout of 10 seconds.